Creator Guidelines

 Content Quality Standards

-CLI Commands Excellence
+AI Commands Excellence

 ✓ Must Have

-- Documentation: Explain what the command does
+- Documentation: Explain what the command achieves

-- Examples: Show typical usage scenarios
+- Examples: Show typical usage with Claude or other AI

 ✗ Avoid